Customer Experience Strategy: A Complete Playbook

 An effective customer experience strategy focuses on solving problems for the customer, whether those problems are anticipated or unexpected.

 Customer success teams play a critical role in creating a frictionless customer experience.
-Not only do they plan for problems down the road, but they also check in with customers routinely to ensure everything is going well post-purchase.
-This proactive customer service reduces churn and strengthens your team's relationship with your customer base.
+Not only do they plan for problems down the road but they also check in with customers routinely to ensure everything is going well post-purchase.
+In my experience, this proactive customer service reduces churn and strengthens your team's relationship with your customer base.

 6. Provide self-service solutions.